 In the Bloomberg Businessweek rankings, the Smeal College of Business is ranked among the top 15 public MBA programs.
 If you consider the years-to-payback aspect, the ranking shoots up within the top 10.
 Every year, all applicants are automatically considered for funding, without the necessity of any additional application.
 For instance, every single student of the class of 2015 received merit-based financial aid.
 Apart from these interesting facts, there’s much more to the Smeal MBA program.

 Manish Gupta, from the MBA Crystal Ball team interviewed Stacey Dorang Peeler, from the Smeal College of Business to get a better understanding of the admissions process, GMAT score evaluation, scholarships, placements, and why you shouldn’t remove your shirt during the interview.

 MBA Crystal Ball: You have a strong placements record on the Operations/Logistics side.
 What about the program and its resources enables this?
 Within this Function, which areas/companies are typically more open for international candidates?

 Stacey: We have fantastic and experienced faculty at Smeal who are experts in their field, as well as the Center for Supply Chain Research (which typically offers one MBA graduate assistant position per year to a student pursuing a career in Supply Chain Management).
 Currently (during the interview as well as in current 2018 lists), Smeal holds the following SCM-related rankings:

 Gartner Inc.’s Ranking of U.S. Supply Chain Education Providers

 SCM World’s Chief Supply Chain Officer Report (2014) Ranking of U.S. Supply Chain Education Providers

-Some of the companies that hired international candidates last year in SCM or SCM consulting roles include Deloitte, Apple, Dell, EY, and Nike (a full list of recruiting companies can be found here).
+Some of the companies that hired international candidates last year in SCM or SCM consulting roles include Deloitte, Apple, Dell, EY, and Nike (a full list of recruiting companies can be found on our site).

 We have long-standing relationships with many employers in the Supply Chain function who rely on Smeal year after year to fill their SCM talent pipeline.